 Hollow stem augers are used with high torque top-driven rotary drill rigs and are suitable for most soil types.
 Refusal may be encountered during drilling in very dense soils or soils with cobbles and boulders, or if bedrock is encountered.
 The maximum drilling depth of the hollow stem auger method is dependent on soil firmness, presence of gravel or cobbles, and the rotational torque capability of the drill rig, but is commonly about 30 m in good conditions and much less in some soil types.
-Borehole penetrations of up to 120 m may be achieved with the combination of ideal drilling conditions and a deep water table.
+Borehole penetrations of up to 120 m may be achieved with the combination of ideal drilling conditions and a b Figure 3.1: Hollow Stem Augers a) Rod and, b) Wire line (US Bureau of Reclamation,1998).

+a deep water table.
 Continuous sampling can be achieved using split spoons which provide undisturbed or nearly undisturbed samples without cross-contamination from shallower soils.
 Hollow stem auger drilling is a good technique for monitoring well installations in caving or collapsing ground conditions (i.e., loose/saturated granular deposits or soft, fine-grained soils).